大象tv

 Most breast cancers have proteins called estrogen receptors and/or progesterone receptors on the surface of their cells.
 These cancers grow faster when exposed to the hormone estrogen.
 Likewise, most prostate cancers grow in response to male hormones called androgens, such as testosterone.

-If the unknown primary is a breast cancer
+If the unknown primary is most likely a breast cancer

-If the unknown primary is a prostate cancer
+If the unknown primary is most likely a prostate cancer

 More information about hormone therapy